Switching to HTTPS from HTTP—The Perks, Pitfalls, and How-To

 Also, to emphasize the importance of encrypting sensitive data, Google Chrome (since January, 2017) displays a clear warning next to the address bar whenever you visit a website that doesn’t encrypt – potential – sensitive data, such as forms.

-Did you know that if you don’t plan you switch correctly, the move from HTTP to HTTPS can actually harm your web promotion instead of helping them?
+Did you know that if you don’t plan your switch correctly, the move from HTTP to HTTPS can actually harm your web promotion instead of helping them?

 Sometimes, what may have tracked fine in HTTP may not track at all in HTTPS.
 This is because HTTP header is the single most important place from which Google Analytics gathers information for its reports about referral data, and too often, you lose that referral data in translation.
 As a result, your referrals may show as “direct/bookmark” rather than the actual site, rendering your Google Analytics data extremely inaccurate.
 When this happens, you are setting up for inaccurate website data reporting without realizing it.

-So how do you make sure you aren’t missing accurate website reports?
-You make sure that your tracking software is in the correct location and setup properly.
+So, how do you make sure you aren’t missing accurate website reports?
+You make sure your tracking software is in the correct location and setup properly.